-G187 Setting the Smoothness Level (Group 00)
+G187 Accuracy Control (Group 00)

 G187 is an accuracy command that can set and control both the smoothness and max corner rounding value when cutting a part.
 The format for using G187 is G187 Pn Ennnn.

 - P Controls the smoothness level, P1(rough), P2(medium), or P3(finish).
 Temporarily overrides Setting 191. - E Sets the max corner rounding value.
 Temporarily overrides Setting 85.